 SQL IN Using SELECT

-The IN operator accepts the result of a SELECT query.
+The IN operator accepts the result of an SQL SELECT query.

 This means that you can compare values in a database to the result of another query.
 To demonstrate this, we’re going to create a new table: probation.